picohari/freertos_stm32f4/lib/ugfx/drivers/gdisp/ED060SC4/readme.txt

 The following #defines control the waveforms:

-#define EINK_BLINKCLEAR TRUE      // Clear to opposite color first
+#define EINK_BLINKCLEAR GFXON      // Clear to opposite color first
 #define EINK_CLEARCOUNT 10        // Number of sweeps to clear the display
 #define EINK_WRITECOUNT 4         // Number of sweeps when writing to display